xibosignage/xibo-manual/source/en/media_module_playlist.md

 You could also set two different Playlists to sync differently which you could set to `sync_1` and `sync-2` for example.
 {/tip}

+- Set to **Loop** only if the Playlist contains just one Widget and that Widget needs to update periodically (e.g. RSS Ticker) and it needs to update more frequently than the duration of the overall Layout.

-Click the icon in the right hand corner of the Playlist to open the [Playlist Editor](media_playlists.html#content-playlist-editor) to add and configure content.
+- Click the icon in the right hand corner of the Playlist to open the [Playlist Editor](media_playlists.html#content-playlist-editor) to add and configure content.

 ## Add to Playlist